oberonamsterdam/jsonapi-mock/README.md

     }
 }
 ```
 You might notice the `route:` prefix on all of the routes, this is to determine whether a key in the current object is a route or not.
-For now the prefix is `route:`, there's a todo for changing this via a config file or in your package.json file. <br/>
+The default prefix is `route:` but you can change the prefix via the configuration file (`.jsonapimockrc`) <br/>
 This nesting can go infinitely deep (well, as far as your .json filesize allows).

 # Configuration